GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-11-android-testing-with-kotlin.md

 Evidently we want to test out that whenever item description `EditText` is filled with anything meaningful and "Add item" button is pressed, the newly added item is populated to the list.
-Furthermore, it is of utmost importance to ensure that all the items that are added to the list do not contain any superfluous whitespaces.
+Furthermore, it is of utmost importance to ensure that all the items that are added to the list do not contain any superfluous whitespace characters.
 For that we need tests of course.

 ## Unit tests